Sterling Technical Price Outlook: GBP/USD Weekly Trade Levels

 - Sterling technical trade level update – Weekly Chart

-The British Pound opens July trade on firm footing with Sterling up more than 0.5%against the US Dollar this week.
-The advance comes on the heels of a rebound from Fibonacci support and keeps the March rally viable for now while above this week’s low.
+The British Pound is firmer against the US Dollar this week with Sterling up nearly 0.9% after rebounding off a critical support pivot in price.
+The focus is no a reaction off this technical threshold heading into the open of October / Q4 trade with outlook tilted to the downside while below yearly open resistance.
 These are the updated targets and invalidation levels that matter on the GBP/USD weekly technical chart.
-Review my latest Weekly Strategy Webinar for an in-depth breakdown of this Cable trade setup and more.
+Review my latest Strategy Webinar for an in-depth breakdown of this Cable trade setup and more.

 Sterling Price Chart – GBP/USD Weekly

 Chart Prepared by Michael Boutros, Technical Strategist; GBP/USD on Tradingview